ErikKassubek/ADVOCATE/doc/trace/select.md

 	c := cas.c
 ```
 where cas is the representation of the case, and c is the channel involved in the case.
-Since the number of sending cases is given as `nsend`, we can determine for a case wether
+Since the number of sending cases is given as `nsend`, we can determine for a case whether
 it is a send or a receive by checking
 ```go
 chanOp := OperationChannelRecv